NiruNeilNix/Nabor_FP/README.md

 # Nabor_FP
-tiny machine that does math but online
+tiny machine that does math